-Shinji walked half a mile down a narrow road while his SDAT sang quietly to itself, reaching a sprawling train station that encroached over the buildings around it like a silver-coated weed.
+Shinji walked half a mile down a narrow road, reaching a sprawling train station that encroached over the buildings around it like a silver-coated weed.
 People bunched along the platforms, while men dressed like officers patrolled the edges.
 The route he needed was underground, a network of domed corridors held up on wide chrome pillars and filled with the hollow slaps of shoes and dry murmur of voices.

 He passed through a bustling gate, piling in with dozens of others as a train whined into its berth.
 A surge of people flowed onto the platform, pushing past the waiting horde, who were already pushing to fill the open spaces before the train's departure.
 Shinji made it in last, grabbing onto a handrail.
 Beside him a girl, probably a high-schooler, leaned against the door, dressed in a red plaid skirt with a plain white shirt and gray cardigan two sizes too big.
 Pink headphones hung from her ears.

 For Shinji, there was really only one thing to do when he started his new life in Tokyo-3: stop taking everyone so seriously; establish a proper distance between himself and everything else.
 Forget about bright morning roses and plaid skirts.
 It was an easy enough promise to keep when it was just him, Misato, and the penguin in their apartment.